 Retain An Experienced Bankruptcy Attorney

-So, to me, one of the riskiest things that a potential bankruptcy filer could do would be to not only do it by themselves, but to use an attorney that doesn’t do a lot of it, because error in bankruptcy can be absolutely critical.
+So, to me, one of the riskiest things that a potential bankruptcy filer could do would be to not only do it by themselves but to use an attorney that doesn’t do a lot of it, because an error in bankruptcy can be absolutely critical.

-Paul: Absolutely, and it really is a technical area of the law.
+Bankruptcies can be complicated and technical areas of the law.
 As much as I’ve done it, for 26 years now, there are always new issues that arise.
 There are always new statutes that I’m reading about, ones that you don’t even necessarily consider.
 It is an area of the law that’s constantly evolving, I think, as compared to other areas of the law.
 And just as importantly, as you suggested, the consequences of making a mistake in bankruptcy are so much greater than, I think, most areas of the law.
 A mistake can really result in you losing assets, losing your home, losing other potential assets that you never expected would be at risk.

 That’s why I put more emphasis on the initial meeting I know there are some attorneys who just simply hand someone a packet and ask them to complete the questions and bring it back with them.
 To me, by far, the most important aspect of representing someone is the initial consultation because that’s where you really have to delve into what’s appropriate, what isn’t and why.